kubernetes/community/events/elections/README.md

 ### Steering Committee

+- [Recuses themselves from public election activities][election-recusal]
 - Select Election Officers
 - Select criteria for who can vote in the upcoming election
-- [Recuses themselves from public election activities][election-recusal]
 - Announces results of the election to the community
 - Commit the results of the election to the Kubernetes Community repository

 ### Election Officers

-- Recommend election dates to be approved by the Steering Committee
 - Must be [eligible to vote]
 - Cannot be running for office in the current election
 - Cannot be a current member of the steering committee
+- [Recuse themselves from public election activities][election-recusal] except those required to run the election
+  - May vote
+  - May answer questions about general election specifics, ie:
+    - Where do I find the schedule?
+    - How do I vote?
+  - Will not answer questions about specific candidates, or anything that could be construed as endorsing, ie:
+    - How is $candidate doing so far?
+(PS - we don't know anyway)
+    - Who are your favorite candidates?
+- Recommend election dates to be approved by the Steering Committee
-- Generates the voter guide
+- Generate the voter guide
-- Tracks candidates
+- Track candidates
-- Monitors kubernetes-dev for nominations and endorsements
+- Monitor kubernetes-dev for nominations and endorsements
-  - Keeps track of nominees in a spreadsheet
+  - Keep track of nominees in a spreadsheet
-  - Ensures that each nominee has the required endorsements from three different employers (as stated in the charter)
+  - Ensure that each nominee has the required endorsements from three different employers (as stated in the charter)
   - All nominations and endorsements are conducted in the public, so sharing this sheet during the nomination process is encouraged
-- Accepts/Reviews pull requests for the candidate platforms
+- Accept/Review pull requests for the candidate platforms
   - The community generally assists in helping with PRs to give the candidates a quick response time
 - Update the community regularly via the community meeting
 - Post on behalf of the steering committee if necessary
-- Posting deadlines and reminders to the kubernetes blog, kubernetes-dev, twitter, and slack.
+- Post deadlines and reminders to the kubernetes blog, kubernetes-dev, twitter, and slack.
-- Reissues ballots from CIVS to voters who might have not received their ballot.
+- Reissue ballots from CIVS to voters who might have not received their ballot.
 - Miscellaneous election related tasks as decided by the steering committee.
-- Must refrain from endorsing or otherwise advocating for any candidate.
-- Must refrain from discussing the election specifics during the election period.
 - Guard the privacy of the email addresses of voters
 - It is impossible for the election officers to see the results of the election until the election ends; for purposes of transparency with the community it is encouraged to release some statistics during the election (ie. “65% of the community has voted so far!”)
 - Ensure that the election results are handed over to the steering committee.
-- Is allowed to vote in the election

 [eligibile to vote]: https://github.com/kubernetes/steering/blob/master/elections.md#elegibility-for-voting
 [election-recusal]: https://github.com/kubernetes/steering/blob/master/elections.md#steering-committee-and-election-officer-recusal